acse-ra2617/environmental_data_week3/README.md

 ## Assessment exercises
 Assessment will be 100% by coursework.
 It is all open book.
 The assessment will involve 33% of the question on Landscapes and Drainage and 67% on Seismic reflection imaging Exercises will be distributed and submitted via GitHub Classroom on Friday.
 SEG-Y data will be downloaded from a File Exchange link to be sent at 1pm on Friday.
+Data for the landscapes assessment will be provided with the assessment notebook.

 |Release Date         | Due Date            | Topic                             |
 |---------------------|---------------------|-----------------------------------|